Center for Community Heritage Resources

 Small Museum Toolkit.
 Set of six books from Alta Mira Press: Book One – Leadership, Mission, and Governance; Book Two – Financial Resource Development and Management; Book Three – Organizational Management; Book Four – Reaching and Responding to the Audience; Book Five – Interpretation: Education, Programs, and Exhibits; Book Six – Stewardship: Collections and Historic Preservation.

 Board Source.
 Nonprofit boards play a critical role in overseeing their organization's mission, finance, and strategic direction.
 Find trainings, online publications, and other resources (many of them free) to help your museum.

 The Participatory Museum.
 Practical guide to working with community members and visitors to make cultural institutions more dynamic, relevant, essential places.
 Book by Nina Simon available for purchase and download.

 Thinking about Starting a Museum?
 A discussion guide and workbook on museums and heritage projects from Museums Alberta that provides an overview of museum functions and required resources, as well as tools for identifying goals and needs.

 Mountain West Digital Library.
 A central hub for digital collections of the Intermountain West.

 Utah Digital Newspapers.
 A central hub for historic Utah digital newspapers.

 Omeka.
 Freeware for online exhibits.

-Small Museums Cataloging Manual.
+Small Museums Cataloging Manual (5th edition).
 An excellent resource designed specifically for small museums about how to register and catalog collections.

 Significance Assessment.
-Significance assessment is a terrific roadmap for research and a tool for going beyond descriptive cataloging to establish the meaning of an object and make a judgment about why it is important.
+Roadmap for research and a tool for going beyond descriptive cataloging to establish the meaning of an object and make a judgment about why it is important.

 reCollections: Caring for Collections Across Australia.
 Written by practicing conservators and intended to provide a sound guide for the preventive care of cultural items.